-To generate these recommendations, the Commission directed its consultant, Triangle Associates conducted phone, to conduct interviews with King County Charter Review Commissioners to collect their recommendations to future Charter Review Commissions, as well as the future King County Council.

-Triangle Associates interviewed 12 of the 21 Commissioners, Below is a summaryAfter those interviews were complete, a subcommittee met to review the results of those interviews and developed this guide.
+To generate these recommendations, the Commission directed its consultant, Triangle Associates, to conduct interviews with Commissioners.
+Triangle interviewed 12 of the 21 Commissioners.
+After those interviews were complete, a subcommittee met to review the results of those interviews and developed this guide.